shaziya5416/todoListMVC/README.md

-# todo List with All,Completed and Activate functionality
+# todo List with All,Completed and Active functionality